cdtinney/tinney.dev/static/README.md

 ### Running

-To run a development server with live-reload:
+To run a development server with live-reload (and linting):

 ```
 $ npm run develop